 I changed school aged eight.
-My wife feels that these days the same boy, would be diagnosed with ADHD and/or autism.
-I fought and tormented, and disrupted classes.
-Often I was banned from breaks for long stretches and put on view to teachers in the entrance hall.
-Half of my first year there, was spent sat staring into a corner of the classroom, with my back to the rest of the class at my own personal desk.
+My wife feels the same boy today would be diagnosed with ADHD and/or autism.
+I fought, I tormented and I disrupted classes.
+I was often banned from the playground for long stretches and made to stand in the entrance hall on view to staff headed to their common room.
+Half of my first year of classes was spent alone, on my own desk in the corner, working with my back to everyone.

-Starting high school felt threating, not just because the local mining village formed part of its catchment area, but through playing rugby league, I had prior experience of the boys.
-A friend of mine had his leg broken in a game for us ~10 year olds.
+Starting high school was threating, not just because the local mining village formed part of its catchment area, but through earlier rugby league games: a friend had his leg broken when we were 10 or 11.
 It was not due to a rough tackle.
-It was a malicious assault.
-There were no repercussions for the assailant.
-Naturally, he continued that way unchecked throughout high school.
+There was a malicious assault after a tackle, when my friend was still on the ground.
+With no repercussions for the assailant, and a continuation of that attitude at high school, I just tried to be unnoticed.
+Life at "The Comp" felt dangerous.

 Billy Casper's school from Barry Hines' "Kes," was not dissimilar, including the mining link.
 The video clip on this page is typical of 1970s children and the period.
 I actually started in 1979, but the early 80s were similar.